nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+GME data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-AddressBook data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+GME data are saved as a JSON file `[JAR file location]/data/GreenMileageEfforts.json`.
 Advanced users are welcome to update data directly by editing that data file.

 ### Archiving data files `[coming in v2.0]`